 3. How do the pieces reinforce the whole?
 The 9 building blocks of the Canvas were designed to visualize how all the pieces of your business model fit together and reinforce each other.
 Avoid "filling out" each block one after the other, like you were going through a checklist.

 Instead, create a thread to your story and walk your audience through it.
 Show which customers you are targeting.
 Explain which value proposition they will want from you.
 Outline why they will pay you and via which revenue streams.
 Clarify which resources and activities are required to create and deliver your value proposition.

 Connect your sticky notes in the order that logically makes sense to tell your story.
 And if you do it well, you'll never have an "orphan element" that doesn't connect to another business model building block (e.g. a revenue stream without a customer who is paying for a value proposition).

-4. Use color-coding to explain the mechanics of your model.
+4. Use colour-coding to explain the mechanics of your model.
 This is a powerful technique to visually highlight how elements of your business model are connected.
 It helps your audience understand the inner workings of your business model in an instant.
-E.g. use the same color for all channels, revenue streams, and resources related to a specific customer segment.
-Use another color for the elements related to another segment.
+E.g. use the same colour for all channels, revenue streams, and resources related to a specific customer segment.
+Use another colour for the elements related to another segment.

 5. Provide evidence.
 Reinforce your story by telling your audience what you tried, what worked, and what didn't.
 Provide hard data that supports your business model idea!

 Did you ever experience cognitive murder when somebody explained you their business model?
 What was your best experience of listening to somebody pitch their business model?
 Tell us about it!